Phase I – Foundations

 Traditional clerkship curricula separate the major specialties into discrete blocks that students experience in a linear fashion, with a large summative written exam at the end of each one.
 While immersive, this approach suffers from a large “forgetting curve” that occurs when students move from one block to the next.

-The UNLV School of Medicine’s curriculum is different.
+The Kirk Kerkorian School of Medicine at UNLV’s curriculum is different.
 Students complete the six core clerkships (and selectives) longitudinally across the entire year, which is broken into 22 sequential units.
 Each unit consists of 2-weeks in a given specialty, and the units are interleaved to balance primary learning with long-term retention.
 The summative specialty exams are administered twice during the year, once at the midpoint and once at the end.
 This structure is designed to mitigate the “forgetting curve.”
 At the end of the year students have command of an enormous fund of knowledge, which positions them for exceptional performance on USMLE Step 2 CK.

 Phase III – Career Exploration and Scholarship